casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 Overfitting the model on this data as opposed to keeping it balanced between the general and specific datasets was therefore justified. (?)

-A rather Naive approach was used for this second stage training, in which the training  steps was increased by a factor 179 781/530≈ 340 to give equal weight to the context data. (?)
+THIS IS CRAZY; CHECK!!!(A rather Naive approach was used for this second stage training, in which the training  steps was increased by a factor 179 781/530≈ 340 to give equal weight to the context data. (?)

 (Paper on transfer learning & Two step training for language models)